abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 **Note:** When running the client manually, `--confdir="~/.config/......` is acceptable.
 In a systemd configuration file, the full path must be used.

-Then you can safely run these commands:
+### Enable the new systemd service
+Once the file is correctly editied, you can enable the new systemd service using the following commands:
-### Custom systemd service on Red Hat Enterprise Linux, CentOS Linux
+#### Red Hat Enterprise Linux, CentOS Linux
 ```text
 systemctl enable onedrive-SharePoint_My_Library_Name
 systemctl start onedrive-SharePoint_My_Library_Name
 ```

-### Custom systemd service on Arch, Ubuntu, Debian, OpenSuSE, Fedora
+#### Others such as Arch, Ubuntu, Debian, OpenSuSE, Fedora
 ```text
 systemctl --user enable onedrive-SharePoint_My_Library_Name
 systemctl --user start onedrive-SharePoint_My_Library_Name